-Building Permits – Information and Instructions
+Building Permits – Information & FAQs

-Why Building Permits Matter
+Why do Building Permits & Codes Matter?

-Building permits ensure construction is safe, legal, and protective of property values.
+Building permits ensure construction in Surry is safe, legal, and protective of property values.

-- Meets safety and health standards.
+- Complies with current safety and health standards.

-- Preserves structural integrity.
+- Preserves structural integrity and energy efficiency.

-When is a Permit Required
+When is a Permit Required?

 2021 IBC 105.1 “Any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any electrical, gas, mechanical or plumbing system, the installation of which is regulated by this code, shall first make application to the building official and obtain the required permit”.